Arizona executes inmate for 1984 killing of 8-year-old girl

 FLORENCE, Ariz.
 (AP) — An Arizona man convicted of murder in the 1984 killing of an 8-year-old girl was put to death Wednesday in the state’s second execution since officials resumed carrying out the death penalty in May following a nearly eight-year hiatus.

-Atwood is set to be the second Arizona prisoner to be put to death in less than a month.
+Atwood was the second Arizona prisoner to be put to death in less than a month.
 The execution of Clarence Dixon last month ended Arizona’s halt to executions that was blamed on the difficulty of obtaining lethal injection drugs and criticism that a 2014 execution in the state was botched.

-Death penalty opponents worry that Arizona will now start executing a steady stream of prisoners who have languished on death row, but state officials didn’t immediately respond to a request for comment on their future execution plans.
-No other executions have been scheduled so far in Arizona, which has 112 prisoners on death row, including Atwood.
+Death penalty opponents worry that Arizona will now start executing a steady stream of prisoners who have languished on death row, but state officials didn’t immediately respond to requests for comment on their future execution plans.
+No other executions have been scheduled so far in Arizona, which has 111 prisoners on death row, including Atwood.

+Atwood was accompanied through the process of being prepared for the lethal injection by a priest, witnesses to the execution said at a news conference.
+He had claimed innocence, but did not address the killing with his last words.

+The witnesses said he thanked the priest for “for coming today and shepherding me into the faith” and added: “I pray the Lord will have mercy on all of us and that the Lord will have mercy on me.”

+The girl’s mother, Debbie Carlson, was also a witness to the execution and told reporters after Atwood died that “Vicki was a vibrant little girl with an infectious laugh and a smile that would melt your heart.”

+Carlson added: “Her royal blue eyes reflected an old soul of wisdom, and her freckled nose was unique and we are blessed to see it in our grandchildren today.
+Vicki was a feisty little one that always kept you on your toes and will forever be known as dennis the menace, giggling all the way”

-Judges in recent weeks have rebuffed attempts by Atwood’s lawyers to have the execution delayed.
-He has maintained that he is innocent.
+Judges in recent weeks had rebuffed attempts by Atwood’s lawyers to have the execution delayed.

-Atwood’s lawyers argued that Atwood’s degenerative spinal condition would make it excruciatingly painful for him to be strapped on his back to a gurney, where prisoners lie as they receive lethal injections.
-The lawyers have also questioned whether the state officials met a requirement for the lethal injection drug’s expiration date to fall after the execution date.

-Atwood’s attorneys also told the Supreme Court in court filings that the aggravating factor that made his crime eligible for the death penalty was invalidly applied.
-He was convicted in 1975 in California for lewd and lascivious conduct with a child under 14 and was convicted of Vicki’s killing in 1987.
+Atwood’s attorneys told the Supreme Court in court filings that the aggravating factor that made his crime eligible for the death penalty was invalidly applied.
+He was convicted in 1975 in California for lewd and lascivious conduct with a child under 14 and was convicted of Vicki Lynne’s killing in 1987.
 Judges have rejected that legal argument in the past.

+They also said Atwood would undergo excruciating suffering strapped to the gurney while lying on his back because he has a degenerative spinal condition.

-Prosecutors claimed that Atwood was trying to indefinitely postpone his execution through legal maneuvers, saying his pain will be alleviated by propping him with a pillow on the gurney, which has a tilting function.
+Prosecutors claimed that Atwood was trying to indefinitely postpone his execution through legal maneuvers, saying his pain would be be alleviated by propping him with a pillow on the gurney, which has a tilting function.

-Atwood can continue taking his spinal condition pain medication ahead of the execution and will be given a mild sedative before it starts, the prosecutors said.
+A reporter who witnessed the execution said Atwood didn’t complain about back pain.

 Authorities have said Atwood kidnapped Vicki, whose remains were discovered in the desert northwest of Tucson nearly seven months after her disappearance.
 Experts could not determine the cause of death from the remains, according to court records.